con0097275/RedfinEMR/README.md

 # Redfin Real Estate Analytics

 ## Overview
-This project aims to extract Real Estate data from the redfin datacenter web address, then perform some  <br>
+This project aims to extract Real Estate data from the redfin datacenter web address, then implements some ETL pipelines to convert raw data to valuable data.
+After that, loading valuable data into a Snowfalke Datawarehouse, then connect to Power BI to perform some kind of Analysis <br>

 ## Architecture Diagram
 <img src="images/architecture.png">